sebastianruizva/JMidiSequencer/out/production/JMidiSequencer/cs3500/music/resources/README.md

 composition should be displayed is not totally concrete, this only contains one method, initialize. rather than a series of methods dictating what should be included in the audio.

-**cs3500.music.audio.MusicEditorGUI**
+**cs3500.music.view.controller.visual**

-A class responsible for displaying all the necessary interfaces related to a JMidiComposition.
+A group of classes responsible for displaying all the necessary interfaces related to a JMidiComposition.
 This includes a ledger containing every note in the composition, arranged horizontally, with each row matching a pitch within the composition's range.
 A ten-octave keyboard is also displayed, and any selected notes are illuminated.

+**cs3500.music.audio.CompositeView**

+An extension of the audio view, that syncs with a visual view.

+**Modifications from last assignment**
+- Fixed small bugs in MusicEditorGUI, and added a method for key retrieval.
+- Added playback methods to AudioView (play, pause, forward, rewind, beginning and end)
+- Added sequencer support instead of synth to the audio view.